Pritesht/Bootcamp/13 - Elk Stack Project/README.md

 File Beat Collects the changes done

-Metric Beat Collects statisticsand metric
+Metric Beat Collects statistics and metric

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: